johnkucera00/Portfolio/README.md

 ### [PC Build Manual](./PCBuildManual.pdf)
 #### CMIT 202 Fundamentals of Computer Troubleshooting

 Wrote an in-depth manual to building a PC from scratch.
 It covers steps for installing essential hardware such as motherboard, CPU, RAM, power supply, hard drive, and peripherals.
 It also reviews BIOS settings that are necessary to configure.
 Additionally, it guides the reader on how to install Windows and configure important settings such as Windows Backup and Windows Firewall.
+Visuals are included with each step.
 I have built 5 PCs using this manual.

 ### [Evolution of System Performance](./SystemPerformance-ResearchPaper.pdf) (Research)
 #### CMIS 310 Computer Systems and Architecture